LearnersGuild/learnathon/README.md

 Say hi to your pair!
 Introduce yourself, and share whatever you want to share with them that will help you be present and ready to work together.

+If you're willing, now is a good time to also share which skills you are aiming to improve so that your pair can give you specific feedback.
+Help your pair help you.

 Give them time to do the same.

-### 2. Set working parameters
+### 2. Designate a driver and navigator

-The next step is to determine some basic parameters for pairing together.

-With your pair, decide:

-- Who will be driving (using the keyboard), and who will be navigating (helping the driver)?
+With your pair, determine who will be _driving_ (using the keyboard to write code), and who will be _navigating_ (helping the driver think about the problem and come up with a solution).

-- Which skills are you aiming to improve?
-What would you like them to help you with?
-- When do you want to switch drivers/navigators? (some pairs switch half-way, others bounce back and forth as needed)
-- What tools do you want to use?
+You will switch roles halfway through the session, so you will get a chance to be both driver and navigator.

 ### 3. Practice the challenge

-Once you've set up the working parameters with your pair, you're ready to begin working on the challenge.
+Once you've designated a driver and navigator, you're ready to begin working on the challenge.

-Open the challenge and follow the instructions.
+Open the challenge provided and follow the instructions.
+Decide with your pair which objective you want to work on.

 Get as far as you can in the time allotted, and don't worry about completing the _entire_ challenge.
 It is designed to be _challenging_, after all.